dubcanada/node-qt/README.md

 1. `qclass.h`: Declare static method as per `Example()` method in `template.h`
 2. `qclass.cc`: Implement method as per `Example()` in `template.cc`
 3. `qclass.cc`: Expose method to JavaScript via `tpl->PrototypeTemplate()` call in `Initialize()`.
 Again see template.cc.

+Add lines too binding.gyp and qt.cc (see each file for examples).